KodeByWrath/NoMoreEdge/README.md

 ![Language: C#](https://img.shields.io/badge/C%23-239120?style=for-the-badge&logo=c-sharp&logoColor=white)

-Thank you for 1000+ Downloads
+Thank you for donating.
+It really helps and motivates to keep working on this project-

+David Placko, Tyler Gibson

 Also from now on NoMoreEdge.exe will be linked from releases and not executable folder(Executables from this folders are just for reference).
 Code will be updated according to latest release.